yownas/shell-virus-poc/README.md

 Turned out I was wrong, you need ed, find, grep and head.

-## How do I run it on my Linux laptop ##
+## How do I run it on my Linux server ##
 Don't.
-Run it someone elses desktop.
+Run it someone elses server.

 Just kidding.